-Posted at 11:49 PM | Permalink | Comments (0)
+Posted by Allison Cambre on March 30, 2019 at 11:49 PM | Permalink | Comments (0)

 Since I am retired, once a month or so, I volunteer to put in some time toward helping the staff out with pastoral care needs.
 While Marvin UMC is a big church (3000+ members), we are tilted toward the upper end of the age spectrum.
 Hence there are far more pastoral care needs to attend to than the clergy on the staff can possibly get done.